-Can you recall the times where you have a ‘light bulb moment’?
+Can you recall the times when you had a ‘light bulb moment’?

-Where you swiftly stopped what you are doing and wondered – what does God want me to do?
+Where you swiftly stopped what you were doing and reflectively wondered – what does God want me to do?

 Let’s talk about how ‘attitude is everything’.
-There is a reason for why we are here in our world.
-Others may not agree or understand the reason.
+There is a reason why we are here in our world.
+Others may not agree or understand that reason.
 But God does.
 The bible is filled with heroes and heroines who were misunderstood or criticised.
 We will all encounter critics.